danczw/piBLOOM/README.md

 Simply install Docker and build the images via:

-    `docker-compose.yml`
+    `docker-compose build`

+You can increase the number of workers for the API by increasing the `N_WORKERS` argument in the [docker-compose.yml](./docker-compose.yml) file.

 Then start the container using:

     `docker-compose up`

-Alternatively, the API and web application can be served individually (e.g. for development purposes) as per the two steps below.
+Alternatively, the API and web application can be served individually (e.g. for development purposes) as per the steps below.

 <br>